 Amazon Prime Day 2018 Prep Tips

 The time to start your Amazon Prime Day preparation is now.
-If you wait until Amazon officially announces when Prime Day is, you’ll already be behind.
-Last year, Amazon officially announced the date of July 11 on June 29.
+If you’ve waited until Amazon officially announced Prime Day, you may already be behind.
 Not particularly ideal when you need to prepare inventory, shipping supplies, think about temporary staffing, and other procedural needs to keep up with a sudden increase in demand.

 Stock up on supplies